 7. Casualty Investigation

-Provisions with the Ghana Shipping Act and internal policies guide the appointment of personnel for conducting casualty investigations, as well the process of casualty investigation.
+Provisions with the Ghana Shipping Act and internal policies guide the appointment of personnel for conducting casualty investigations, as well as the process of casualty investigation.
 A casualty investigation is conducted within the internal waters of Ghana, within the ports, and on the coastline of Ghana.
 The Ghana Maritime Authority has developed the framework for the establishment of a marine accident investigation board with the expertise of conducting investigations into various accidents that occur within the inland waterways and the coastline of Ghana.
 The Marine Accident Investigation Board will be tasked with providing recommendations that will help prevent accidents or minimize the effect of maritime accidents.